ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 user@clervaux-11:~$ ninvaders
 ```

-> You can quit ninvaders by using `Ctrl`+`c` shortcut if the lecturer or your thesis professor are coming. :eyes:
+> You can quit ninvaders by using `Ctrl`+`c` shortcut if the lecturer or your thesis professor is coming. :eyes:

 Be aware that using `sudo-g5k` will trigger a full redeployment of the node at the end of your reservation.
 `sudo-g5k` is a very great tool for prototyping, but it should not be used intensively, especially on automatic and short reservations.
-By using `sudo-g5k` in short reservations performed by a script you might end submitting reservations faster than the node can be reployed, causing a starvation phenomenon for other users.
+By using `sudo-g5k` in short reservations performed by a script you might end up submitting reservations faster than the node can be redeployed, causing a starvation phenomenon for other users.

 #### Releasing resources